kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 This approach cannot work because of `SubPath`.
 If a Pod uses a volume with SubPath, container runtime gets only a subdirectory of the volume.
-It could check the top-level of this subdir only and recursively change SELinux context there, however, this could leave different subdirectories of the volume with different SELinux labels and checking top-level directory only does not work.
+It could check the top-level of this subdir only and recursively change SELinux label there, however, this could leave different subdirectories of the volume with different SELinux labels and checking top-level directory only does not work.
-With solution implemented in kubelet, we can always check top level directory of the whole volume and change context on the whole volume too.
+With solution implemented in kubelet, we can always check top level directory of the whole volume and change label on the whole volume too.

 ### Move SELinux label management to kubelet
 Right now, it's the container runtime who assigns labels to containers that don't have any specific `SELinuxOptions`.
 We could move SELinux label assignment to kubelet.
-This change would require significant changes both in kubelet (to manage the contexts) and CRI (to list used context after kubelet restart).
+This change would require significant changes both in kubelet (to manage the labels) and CRI (to list used label after kubelet restart).
 As benefit, kubelet would mount volumes for *all* pods quickly, not only those that have explicit `SELinuxOptions`.
 We are not sure if it's possible to change the default behavior to `OnVolumeMount`, without any field in `PodSecurityPolicy`.